nikty/ansible-role-network_interface/README.md

 ## Restarting interfaces

+Controlled by variable `network_restart_interfaces`.

 This role supports several ways to restart interfaces:
+- restart via handler (default)
 - host reboot at the end of the role

-- restart via handler (default)

 - restart as the last task of the role